 North Olympic Peninsula Regional Background Study

-If we removed every contaminant in Port Angeles Harbor, would the sediment, air, and water entering the harbor re-contaminate the area?
-An update to the rule that guides our cleanup work in sediments introduced the concept of background chemical concentration levels to address questions like this.
+If we removed every contaminant in Port Angeles Harbor, then the regional background level of contaminants would likely re-contaminate the area.
+An update to the sediment management cleanup standards introduced the concept of background chemical concentration levels to help us set appropriate cleanups, taking account of the regional background.

 In 2016, we completed a study of the regional background levels of several contaminants found in Port Angeles Harbor.
-The results of this study, in combination with our understanding of the risk contaminants pose to human health and the environment, help us decide cleanup levels.
+In combination with our understanding of the risk contaminants pose to human health and the environment, the results of the regional background study helped us decide cleanup levels.
 You can read more about the North Olympic Peninsula Regional Background Study on our harbor-wide projects page.

 Off-Property Soil Dioxin Study